dariusk/NaNoGenMo/README.md

 The only rule is that you share at least one novel and also your source code at the end.

 The source code does not have to be licensed in a particular way, so long as you share it.
+The code itself does not need to be on Github, either.
+I'm just using this repo as a place to organize the community.

 The "novel" is defined however you want.
 It could be 50,000 repetitions of the word "meow".
 But it needs to be 50k+ words.